 As you age, it becomes harder for you to lose fat.
-About the time you begin to experience menopause, you tend to notice you’re a bit more tired around noon and you don’t always have the energy you need to exercise like you should.
-Part of the reason for this is that your metabolism is changing.
-Your hormone production is changing and slowing down.
-With metabolism and hormone changes come mood swings, a mess of unwanted pounds and feelings about the fact that you are getting older.
+About the time you begin to experience menopause, you tend to notice you’re a bit more tired around noon, and you don’t always have the energy you need to exercise like you should.
+Part of the reason for this is that your metabolism is changing, and your hormone production is changing and slowing down.
+With metabolism and hormone changes come mood swings, a mess of unwanted pounds, and feelings about the fact that you are getting older.

-With the decline of progesterone, testosterone and other hormones, our body begins storing instead of losing weight.
+With the decline of progesterone, testosterone, and other hormones, our body begins storing instead of losing weight.
 Although many focus on estrogen loss at this time of life, having sufficient testosterone levels can help women slim down by reducing blood glucose levels.
-By reducing the glucose levels, you promote weight loss and have a better chance of losing that oh-so-stubborn belly fat.
+By lowering the glucose levels, you promote weight loss and have a better chance of losing that oh-so-stubborn belly fat.

 Even if you don’t have the motivation to do so, find a way to stay active if you want to lose fat.
-While most women stay active due to work and family obligations, those who have a job where they sit for several hours at a time can find themselves sitting at home as well.
+While most women remain active due to work and family obligations, those who have a job where they sit for several hours at a time can find themselves sitting at home as well.
 When you’re at work, take a few minutes every hour to stretch.
 Either stand up or stretch while you’re sitting in your chair.
 A few minutes of solid stretching (where you can actually feel your muscles working) will improve your circulation, send fresh oxygen to your brain, and help to keep you motivated to move.
-Once you leave work, take a walk or go straight to the gym to burn off the frustrations of the day.
+Once you leave work, take a walk or go straight to the gym to burn off the day’s frustrations.

 Anyone can make positive lifestyle changes at any time.
 Sometimes, you may need something to motivate you.
 For others, it’s the realization that something needs to change if you want to improve your health.
 Making several changes at once can be overwhelming and lead to feelings of frustration.
 Don’t push.
 Take things one step at a time so you won’t be so easily discouraged.
 Losing weight while you’re in your 20s is a chore.
 Losing weight after you’re in your 50s and older is a challenge.
 It may be a little more difficult to lose fat, but it can be done.

 If you are truly ready to commit to losing those extra pounds, take things one day at a time.
 Don’t allow yourself to be overwhelmed.
 If you slip once or twice, make up for it by taking a walk or a yoga class.
 Spend more time with family and allow yourself to smile.
 Losing those extra pounds should not be a life sentence of frustration.
 Instead, it should give you a new lease on life.
 One that allows you to be yourself and enjoy every minute of your time, no matter how you spend it.
 The more you focus on putting life into your years, the less likely you will be to stress over a few pounds.
-Before you know it, the pounds will be starting to melt away and your health will gradually improve.
+The pounds will start to melt away before you know it, and your health will gradually improve.